Princess Charlotte of Wales (1796–1817): Adolescence

 George had been raised under strict conditions, which he had rebelled against.
 Despite this, he attempted to put his daughter, who had the appearance of a grown woman at age 15, under even stricter conditions.
 He gave her a clothing allowance insufficient for an adult princess, and insisted that if she attended the opera, she was to sit in the rear of the box and leave before the end.
 With the Prince Regent busy with affairs of state, Charlotte was required to spend most of her time at Windsor with her maiden aunts.
 Bored, she soon became infatuated with her cousin George FitzClarence, illegitimate son of Prince William, Duke of Clarence.
 FitzClarence was, shortly thereafter, called to Brighton to join his regiment, and Charlotte's gaze fell on Lieutenant Charles Hesse of the Light Dragoons, reputedly the illegitimate son of her uncle, Prince Frederick, Duke of York and Albany.
 Hesse and Charlotte had a number of clandestine meetings.
 Lady de Clifford feared the Prince Regent's rage should they be found out, but Caroline was delighted by her daughter's passion.
 She did everything that she could to encourage the relationship, even allowing them time alone in a room in her apartments.
 These meetings ended when Hesse left to join the British forces in Spain.
-Most of the Royal Family, except the Prince Regent, were aware of these meetings, but did nothing to interfere, disapproving of the way George was treating his daughter.
+Most of the royal family, except the Prince Regent, were aware of these meetings, but did nothing to interfere, disapproving of the way George was treating his daughter.
+With the encouragement of his father, Prince Augustus Frederick, Duke of Sussex, his son (and also her cousin) Augustus d'Este also courted Charlotte, but she found his constant attentions a nuisance and asked her uncle to persuade his son to stop pursuing her.